GiantRobato/ARI_2016_Documentation/Arduino/stepperControl/AMIS30543Test/README.md

 | MOTYP              | C             |
 | MOTYN              | D             |

-(NOTES: DC+ and DC- are connected to the battery driving the stepper motors, you can view the motor wire designations in the imgs folder under stepperWiring)
+(NOTE 1: DC+ and DC- are connected to the battery driving the stepper motors) (NOTE 2: For stepper motor wire lettering, see stepperWiring in imgs)

 ## Arduino control